rkyzk/ecopost/README.md

 - Only the content of 'My Page' may not be clear for first-time visitors, but if they navigate to the page, they will see lists of posts that are grouped by labeled categories, so that should become clear.

 ### Login status
-- At the top right corner, logged-in status says ‘Logged in as (username)’ or ‘You’re not logged in.’
+- At the top right corner, logged-in status says ‘Signed in as (username)’ or ‘You’re not signed in.’

 ### Footer (common to all pages)
 - Links to social networks are provided.